jyuenger/Tierwriter/README.md

 ## Provisional Build Guide

-These instructions assume you're using [Amoeba 1u PCBs](https://keeb.io/products/amoeba-single-switch-pcbs) on every key, and a [Stampy RP2040 PCB](https://keeb.io/products/stampy-rp2040-usb-c-controller-board-for-handwiring).
+These instructions assume you're using [Amoeba 1u PCBs](https://keeb.io/products/amoeba-single-switch-pcbs) on every key, a [Stampy RP2040 PCB](https://keeb.io/products/stampy-rp2040-usb-c-controller-board-for-handwiring). and pass-through diodes.
+Minor changes will be necessary if not, but the basics should remain the same.

 ### Attaching and Soldering Diodes